mohd-nasar/CS698-EthicsOFAI/A2-Bias-Fairness_in_ML/README.md

 ---

-✅ = Acceptable fairness
-⚠️ = Severe unfairness (no positive outcomes for some groups)

 See the tradeoff between fairness and accuracy, recall, f1

 **these are two extreme cases shown for this data, there can a suitable fruitful tradeoff!**